PrymalInstynct/CTI_Agent/README.md

   - Identify the underlying software weaknesses by linking to the Common Weakness Enumeration (CWE™).
   - Find and provide actionable defensive measures, including Sigma, Snort, and Yara rules.
 - **Real-World Threat Correlation**: Flags vulnerabilities present in the CISA Known Exploited Vulnerabilities (KEV) catalog, highlighting immediate threats.
+- **Exploit Prediction Scoring System (EPSS) Integration**: Incorporates EPSS scores to prioritize vulnerabilities based on the probability of exploitation in the wild.
-- **Intelligent Risk Prioritization**: Moves beyond simple CVSS scores by using a multi-factor algorithm to prioritize vulnerabilities based on severity, real-world exploitation, and potential impact.
+- **Intelligent Risk Prioritization**: Moves beyond simple CVSS scores by using a multi-factor algorithm to prioritize vulnerabilities based on severity, real-world exploitation, predicted exploitability (EPSS), and potential impact.
-- **Persistent Analysis**: Stores every analyzed SBOM in a local MongoDB database for historical tracking and future analysis.
+- **Persistent Analysis**: Stores every analyzed SBOM in a local MongoDB database for historical tracking and future analysis, with de-duplication to prevent redundant entries.
+- **Interactive Chat Mode**: Allows users to query stored SBOM and vulnerability data using natural language.

 ## Prerequisites